Kubernetes#

 no |

-Path to kubecfg file.
-Mandatory if config file not in |
+Path to the kubecfg file.
+Mandatory if the config file is not in |

 |